Inspection Standards

 Consequences If Family Is Responsible

-If non-emergency violations of HQS are determined to be the responsibility of the family, CKH will require the family make any repair(s) or corrections within 10 days.
-If the repair(s) or correction(s) are not made in this time period, CKH will terminate assistance to the family.
-The Director of Leased Housing must approve extensions in these cases.
+CKHA requires NSPIRE deficiencies that are not life-threatening and determined to be the responsibility of the family, to be repaired or corrected within 10 days.
+If the repair(s) or correction(s) are not made within 10 days, CKHA will terminate assistance to the family.
+The Director of Voucher Management must approve extensions in these cases.
 The owner's rent will not be abated for items that are the family's responsibility.

 If the tenant is responsible and corrections are not made, HAP Contract will terminate when assistance is terminated.